MaxHalford/eaopt/README.md

 ## Example

-The following example attempts to minimize the [Drop-Wave function](https://www.sfu.ca/~ssurjano/drop.html).
+The following example attempts to minimize the [Drop-Wave function](https://www.sfu.ca/~ssurjano/drop.html) which is known to have a minimum value of -1.

 ![drop_wave](examples/drop_wave/chart.png)